A Bayesian Learning Algorithm for Unknown Zero-sum Stochastic Games with an Arbitrary Opponent: INTRODUCTION

-In the infinite-horizon setting, the primary work of \cite{brafman2002r} who proposes R-max does not consider regret.
+In the infinite-horizon setting, the primary work of \cite{brafman2002r} who proposed R-max algorithm does not consider regret.
 A special case of online learning in general-sum games is studied by \cite{digiovanni2021thompson} where the opponent is allowed to switch its stationary policy a limited number of times.
 They achieve a regret bound of $\otil({\ell + \sqrt{\ell T}})$ via posterior sampling, where $\ell$ is the number of switches.
 Their result is not directly comparable to ours because their definition of regret is different.
 Moreover, they assume the transition kernel is known and the opponent adopts stationary policies.
-To the best of our knowledge, the only existing algorithm that considers online learning against an arbitrary opponent in the infinite-horizon average-reward SG is \ucsg \cite{wei2017online}. \paragraph{Comparison with \ucsg \cite{wei2017online}.} Our work is closely related to \ucsg, however clear distinctions exist in the result, the algorithm, and the technical contribution: \begin{itemize} \item \ucsg achieves a regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ under the finite-diameter assumption (i.e., for any two states and every stationary randomized policy of the opponent, there \textit{exists} a stationary randomized policy for the agent to move from one state to the other in finite expected time).
+To the best of our knowledge, the only existing algorithm that considers online learning against an arbitrary opponent in the infinite-horizon average-reward SG is \ucsg \citep{wei2017online}. \paragraph{Comparison with \ucsg \citep{wei2017online}.} Our work is closely related to \ucsg, however clear distinctions exist in the result, the algorithm, and the technical contribution: \begin{itemize} \item \ucsg achieves a regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ under the finite-diameter assumption (i.e., for any two states and every stationary randomized policy of the opponent, there \textit{exists} a stationary randomized policy for the agent to move from one state to the other in finite expected time).
 Under the much stronger ergodicity assumption (i.e., for any two states and \textit{every} stationary randomized policy of the agent and the opponent, it is possible to move from one state to the other in finite expected time), \ucsg obtains a regret bound of $\otil(DS\sqrt{AT})$.
 Note that the ergodicity assumption greatly alleviates the challenge in exploration.
 Our algorithm significantly improves this result and achieves a regret bound of $\otil(HS\sqrt{AT})$ under the finite-diameter assumption. \item \ucsg is an optimism-based algorithm inspired by \cite{jaksch2010near} and requires the complicated maximin extended value iteration.
-Our algorithm, however, is the first posterior sampling-based algorithm in SGs, leveraging the ideas of \cite{ouyang2017learning} in MDPs, and is much simpler both in the algorithm and the analysis. \item From the analysis perspective, under the finite-diameter assumption, \ucsg uses a sequence of finite-horizon SGs to approximate the average-reward SG and that leads to the sub-optimal regret bound of $\order(T^{2/3})$.
+Our algorithm, however, is the first posterior sampling-based algorithm in SGs, leveraging the ideas of \cite{ouyang2017learning} in MDPs, and is much simpler both in the algorithm and the analysis. {Note that considering randomized policies in SGs (compared to MDPs) brings some challenges in applying the concentration bounds because of the continuous space of randomized policies.
+However, we handle this by simply using the tower property of conditional expectation which allows us to replace the continuous space of randomized policies with the finite space of actions.} \item From the analysis perspective, under the finite-diameter assumption, \ucsg uses a sequence of finite-horizon SGs to approximate the average-reward SG and that leads to the sub-optimal regret bound of $\order(T^{2/3})$.
 Our analysis avoids the finite-horizon approximation by directly using the Bellman equation in the infinite-horizon SG and achieves near-optimal regret bound. \end{itemize}